X-rayLaser/pytorch-handwriting-synthesis-toolkit/readme.md

 - prediction network architecture
 - exporting models to ONNX

+# Requirements

+- Python version 3.7.0 or greater

 # Installation
 1. Open the terminal in some directory.
 2. Clone the repository